10 Things You Can Buy at Whole Foods That Are Surprisingly Affordable

 We’ve often wondered whether the “Whole Foods/Whole Paycheck” trope is entirely fair.
 Is Whole Foods genuinely a more expensive place to buy groceries, or does their abundant selection encourage people to ignore their careful shopping lists and load up with more than what they intended?
-While we did previously bring you a list of what not to buy at Whole Foods — based on higher than average sticker prices for those specific items — there are just as many bargains to be found at America’s favorite organic grocer.
+While we did previously bring you a list of what not to buy at Whole Foods — based on higher-than-average sticker prices for those specific items — there are just as many bargains to be found at America’s favorite organic grocer.
 While you won’t find too many truly cheap groceries at Whole Foods, there are a few hiding for you among the super-expensive sliced mango.

 Because Whole Foods has its own, proprietary brand — 365 by Whole Foods Market — many healthy, organic kitchen staples are even less expensive than organic products sold in conventional markets, and in a few cases, even less expensive than conventional, non-organic items.
-(The 365 brand carries both organic and non-organic items, but examples below typically highlight organic options, and always delineate which we’re talking about.)
+(The 365 brand carries both organic and non-organic items, but the examples below typically highlight organic options and always delineate which we’re talking about.)
 The Whole Foods partnership with Amazon Prime members also means that additional savings are available for those customers, with special weekly members-only deals, and an additional 10% off of sale items.
 With that, here are 10 things you can buy at Whole Foods that are surprisingly affordable.

 Note: prices were sourced via Whole Foods Market through Amazon.com and do not automatically reflect additional savings for Amazon Prime Members.
 Comparative prices for conventional markets were sourced through a number of different stores including ShopRite, Key Foods, and Wegmans via Instacart.